Quadratic differentials as stability conditions: collapsing subsurfaces: Preliminaries on categories and the stability manifold

-Let $\acf$ be an algebraic closed field for simplicity.
+\paragraph{\textbf{Notation}} We fix $\acf$ an algebraically closed field for simplicity.
 All categories considered in this paper are $\acf$-linear and all subcategories are full.
 For an additive category $\calC$ with a subcategory (or set of objects) $\calB$, we define